ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/resiliency-design.md

 - Non-persistent storage: Your data can be removed when the container, the worker node, or the cluster is removed.
 Non-persistent storage is typically used for logging information, such as system logs or container logs, development testing, or when you want to access data from the host's file system.

+### Storage High Availability (HA)
-- High Availability (HA):  Storage resources must be designed to tolerate failures, including node crashes, network issues, disk failures or in case of public cloud, zone failures.
+Storage resources must be designed to tolerate failures, including node crashes, network issues, disk failures or in case of public cloud, zone failures.
 A properly designed HA strategy ensures workloads remain operational with minimal downtime, through zonal replication, failover mechanisms, and automated recovery.
+In a multizone storage HA design, your stateful data will only be protected against zonal failures.

+### Storage Disaster Recovery (DR)
-- Disaster Recovery (DR): To protect your OpenShift stateful application workloads from regional failures, the design must support asynchronously replicating stateful data to a different region that is not affected by similar outages.
-A storage replication method ensures that your applications can failover and access the same data that was in primary region so that business can continue with minimal impact.
+To protect your OpenShift stateful application workloads from regional failures, the design must support asynchronously replicating stateful data to a different region.
+A storage replication method ensures that your applications can failover and access the same data that from the secondary region so that businesses can continue to access the applications with minimal impact.

-## Network
+## Network Resiliency

 - Network reachability between regions: Ensure you are using Global Transit Gateway to establish communication between your VPC clusters in different regions.